 Are you a Head of HR dealing with a collective consultation for potential redundancies or TUPE, or facing a tribunal claim from an employee?
 Maybe you’re the owner of an SME with an employee issue you’re unsure how to approach.
-Our business law team are highly reactive, we’re prepared to work around the clock to resolve your issue, no matter how tight the deadline.
+Our Employment law team are highly reactive, we’re prepared to work around the clock to resolve your business issue, no matter how tight the deadline.

 We offer a full range of employment law services for your business including:

 - ACAS – Early Conciliation